-- Fire doors should be made easily accessible by keeping them clear of clutter and ensuring their location are clearly signposted throughout the building.
+Fire doors should be made easily accessible by keeping them clear of clutter and ensuring their locations are clearly signposted throughout the building.

-- Have a fire evacuation plan in place that all employees are aware of and have been adequately trained to implement.
-This should involve regularly practising fire drills and showing staff how to activate the nearest fire alarm
+Have a fire evacuation plan in place that all employees are aware of and have been adequately trained to implement.
+This should involve regularly practising fire drills and showing staff how to activate the nearest fire alarm when needed.